ZoranStojsavljevic/GreyBus-MikroBUS-Timeline/MikroBUS/GBmanifest/README.md

 		__u8	id;		==>> 02
 		__u8	string[0];	==>> 45 54 48 20 43 6C 69 63 6B 00
 	} __packed;

+	/*
+	 * The mikrobus descriptor is used to pass information about
+	 * the specific pinmux settings and the default GPIO states on
+	 * the mikrobus port to be set up for the add-on board to work
+	 * correctly, this descriptor has 12 u8 fields(corresponding to
+	 * the 12 pins on the mikrobus port) which includes information
+	 * about the prior setup required on the mikroBUS port for the
+	 * device(s) on the add-on board to work correctly.
+The mikrobus
+	 * descriptor is a fixed-length descriptor and there will be only a
+	 * single instance of mikrobus descriptor per add-on board manifest.
+	 */

 	struct greybus_descriptor_mikrobus {
 					address 0x0034: header	[10 00 05 00]